Panama and San Blas Islands, Central America -

-Living and working with the Kuna and Embera Indians, we embark on a unique summer travel program.
+Living and working with the indigenous Kuna and Embera, we embark on a unique summer travel program.
 We construct community structures, explore white sand beaches, experience Panamanian culture, sail, surf, paddle board, and snorkel the turquoise waters.

 The Kuna nation consists of 49 communities on more than 350 islands.
 Each community elects its own chief, or sahila (pronounced sigh-la) who presides over the daily congresso from his hammock while everyone else sits on wooden benches.